 Highrock began in 1999 around a dinner table.
 A small group of believers shared a dream for a church where people of all backgrounds, ages, and ethnicities could encounter Jesus.
 In time, this small group became a congregation, outgrowing several spaces in Cambridge and Somerville.
 In the Spring of 2006, Highrock set down roots in Arlington.
-Two years later, in 2008, a group of Highrockers were sent out to plant Highrock Church in Brookline.
-Today Highrock is a dynamic and diverse spiritual community with congregations worshiping and serving in Arlington, Brookline, Quincy, Salem, Acton, Cambridge, and Needham.
-We're excited about Jesus and what He can do through the lives of ordinary people.
+Today Highrock is a dynamic and diverse spiritual community with congregations worshiping and serving in Arlington, Brookline, Quincy, Salem, Acton, Cambridge, Malden, Haverhill, Needham, and Roslindale.
+We're excited about Jesus and what God can do through the lives of ordinary people.
 We hope you’ll take the time to get to know us and join in what God is doing at Highrock!

 All churches share the common call from God to fulfill the Great commandment (Matthew 22:36-40) and Great Commission (Matthew 28:18-20).
 In addition, Scripture offers models for the role of the Church in Ephesians 4:11-16, Acts 2:42-47, 1 Corinthians, and throughout the whole Bible.
-Beyond that general call, our Lord gives particular calls to churches and individuals to serve as certain parts of Christ's worldwide body, which He fills with His Spirit and through which He continues His work of serving, speaking, and suffering for the salvation of all creation.
+Beyond that general call, our Lord gives particular calls to churches and individuals to serve as certain parts of Christ's worldwide body, which Christ fills with his Spirit and through which he continues the work of serving, speaking, and suffering for the salvation of all creation.
 Highrock’s founders, leaders, and members have discerned God’s call to us as articulated in the following Vision Statement:

 To see God transforming every neighborhood and institution in Greater Boston through locally-focused congregations who live and love in such a compelling and Christ-like way that our neighbors are challenged to seriously consider the claims of Christ, be reconciled to God, engage in Christian community, and serve others in the unique ways God designed them to, so that Boston becomes a “city on a hill” that will be a blessing to the world.